notnullgames/nullos-alpine/README.md

 - downlaod [this folder](https://github.com/mesca/alpine_headless/tree/master/ovl) and rename ovl to overlays/local
 - edit overlay/local/etc/wpa_supplicant/wpa_supplicant.conf to have your wifi creds
 - run `./nullos`
-- for your SD card (single FAT32 partition)
+- format your SD card (single FAT32 partition)
 - extract out/nullos.tar.gz to your SD
 - boot it on pi, and login to your device over ssh
-- run `setup-alpine` to do basic config
+- do setup things, as above